-Mathematical theory of shape matching combined with variational regularization offers means for performing reconstruction while accounting for the geometry of $\AtmModSpace$.
-The overall idea is to view the particles (representing various conformations of the biomolecule) as different deformations of a common template model.
+Mathematical theory of shape matching combined with variational regularization offers means for performing reconstruction while accounting for the geometry of $\ShapeSpace$.
+The overall idea is to view the particles (representing various conformations of the biomolecule) as different deformations of a common template.
 This is consistent with the assumption in \ac{Cryo-SPA} that all particles represent the same biomolecule.
 Joint 3D reconstruction and model building can then be seen as matching the ``shape'' of a template against an indirectly observed target (indirect registration).
-An example of this in the context of tomographic reconstruction is \cite{Oktem:2017aa}.
-That approach was extended along various directions in \cite{Chen:2018aa,Chen:2019aa,Gris:2020aa}, see also the survey in \cite{Hauptmann:2023aa}.
-The shape matching used in these publications considers shapes of 2D/3D volumetric maps.
-This paper extends that theory to matching shapes of (pseudo) atomic models.
-The differential geometric tools necessary for this have close resemblance to those developed in \cite{Diepeveen:2024aa} for modelling protein dynamics.
+An example of indirect registration in tomographic reconstruction was given in \cite{Oktem:2017aa}, which then was extended along various directions \cite{Chen:2018aa,Chen:2019aa,Gris:2020aa,Hauptmann:2023aa}.
+Shape matching used in these papers considers shapes of 2D/3D volumetric maps, whereas this paper considers matching shapes of (pseudo) atomic models.
+Differential geometric tools used for this are similar to those developed in \cite{Diepeveen:2024aa} for modelling protein dynamics.

 Another differential geometric approach for joint 3D reconstruction and model building is \cite{EsteveYage2023}.
 It is based on estimating the torsion and bond angles of the atomic model in each conformation as a linear combination of the eigenfunctions of the Laplace operator in the manifold $\AtmModSpace$ of conformations.